 The scale connects to the app via Bluetooth and data synchronization happens simultaneously.
 This means when you weigh yourself on the scale, the data will get transferred.
-The only downside is that you have to have the app open while you are weighing yourself.

 The multi-user function works just fine and the unusual measurement fallback keeps the wrong person from polluting your data.